 This sign-up bonus is no longer available, but historically, Chase has doubled its Freedom sign-up bonus during the month of June.

 Chase Freedom is also the perfect companion card to the Chase Sapphire Preferred.
-If you have both the Sapphire Preferred and the Freedom cards, you can transfer your Chase Freedom points to your Sapphire Preferred account to take advantage of Chase’s 11 airline, hotel, and railroad partners for booking award travel.
+If you have both the Sapphire Preferred and the Freedom cards, you can transfer your Chase Freedom points to your Sapphire Preferred account to take advantage of Chase’s transfer partners for booking award travel.

 Dave and Lori were approved for the Chase Freedom card, and as with the Sapphire Preferred, met the minimum spend requirement and added an authorized user for 2.5k bonus points.